Skip to content

 User user = event.getUser();

-if (event.getPacketType() == PacketType.Play.Client.INTERACT_ENTITY) {
+else if (event.getPacketType() == PacketType.Play.Client.INTERACT_ENTITY) {

 WrapperPlayClientInteractEntity packet = new WrapperPlayClientInteractEntity(event);